cooper/ferret/doc/Operators.md

     :

+Separates key-value pairs.

-Separates key: value pairs.
-If it follows a bareword immediately (without whitespace in between), it is assumed that the bareword is the key for an object or hash pair.
+If it follows a bareword immediately (without whitespace in between), it is assumed that the bareword is the key for an object or hash pair and is tokenized as `PROP_VALUE`.

     $object = (key: "value", other: "another")

+Any other expression can precede it, in which case it is tokenized as `OP_VALUE`.

+    $object = ("key": "value", "other": "another")

 The symbol data type (e.g. `:sym`) is tokenized separately as `VAR_SYM`; see [Symbols](https://github.com/cooper/ferret/blob/master/doc/Variables.md#symbols).

-Tokenized as `OP_VALUE`.
+Tokenized as `PROP_VALUE` or `OP_VALUE`.

 ### Property operator